wisp-forest/docs/docs/accessories/developer/dev_setup.md

         maven { url 'https://maven.fabricmc.net' }
     ```

-    After declaring such, you will need to add the dependency('s) within the `dependencies` block while also specifying the `accessories_version` within your `gradle.properties`:
+    After declaring such, you will need to add the dependency within the `dependencies` block while also specifying the `accessories_version` within your `gradle.properties`:

     === "Fabric"
         ```groovy title="build.gradle"